toss/slash/packages/common/utils/src/escapeHTML.en.md

 function escapeHTML(str: string): string;
 ```

-Replace a special character to an HTML entity.
+Replaces a special character with an HTML entity.

 - `&` -> `&amp;`
 - `<` -> `&lt;`